istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 ### Separate port

 Another alternative is to use separate port for health checking and regular traffic.
-Seperate port is not recommended as it requires changing your application's health check on a seperate port.
+Separate port is not recommended as it requires changing your application's health check on a separate port.
 This option should only be explored when the `probe rewrite` option doesn't work.

 ### Disable the probe rewrite option globally